oumay1995/portfolio-project/readme.txt

 The border-radius property defines the radius of the element's corners.
-The inherit keyword specifies that a property should inherit its value from its parent element. justify-content :  Align the flex items at the center of the container
+The inherit keyword specifies that a property should inherit its value from its parent element. justify-content :  Align the flex items at the center of the container The :last-child selector matches every element that is the last child of its parent